DenaliCarpenter/Comparing-Classifiers-with-Banking-Data/README.md

 Recommendations
 	1. Model Selection: Use the Decision Tree model for initial implementation.
 Explore Random Forest for further improvement.
 	2. Feature Engineering: Refine the dataset by focusing on features showing strong correlations or statistical significance.
-	3. Next Steps:
-	•	Experiment with SMOTE to address class imbalance.
+	3. Experiment with SMOTE to address class imbalance.
-	•	Optimize hyperparameters for all models through GridSearchCV.
-	•	Validate results using additional performance metrics.